 Many different people on your surgery team may ask you the same questions before your surgery.
-This is because your team needs to have all of the information that give you the best surgery results.
+This is because your team needs to have as much information as they can gather in order to give you the best surgery results.
 Try to be patient if you are asked the same questions more than once.

-Some hospitals will also ask you to meet with a hospital nurse during the week before your surgery.
+Some hospitals also ask you to meet with a hospital nurse during the week before surgery.
 At this visit:

 You may also see your anesthesiologist the week before surgery.
-This is the doctor who will make you sleep and not feel pain during surgery.
+This is the doctor who will give you medicine that will make you sleep and not feel pain during surgery.

-Your surgeon will want to know that other health conditions you may have will not cause any problems during your surgery.
-Because of this, you may need to visit a:
+Your surgeon will want to make sure that other health conditions you may have will not cause problems during your surgery.
+So you may need to visit:

-Your surgeon may tell you need some tests before surgery.
-Some of these tests are for all patients.
-Others are done only if you are at risk for certain health conditions.
+Your surgeon may tell you that you need some tests before surgery.
+Some tests are for all surgical patients.
+Others are done only if you are at risk of certain health conditions.

-Some common tests that your surgeon will ask you to have if you have not had them recently are:
+Common tests that your surgeon may ask you to have if you have not had them recently are:

 Some doctors or surgeons may also ask you to have other tests.
-This will depend on:
+This depends on:

 Make sure the doctors who do your pre-op tests send the results to your surgeon.
-This will help keep your surgery from being delayed.
+This helps keep your surgery from being delayed.